 Graduating from Manchester Metropolitan University a few years previously with a BA Honours Degree in Textiles i would often create handmade cards to sit alongside varied design projects and they were always well received…and thus, the fledgling seeds of Laura Darrington Design was sown.

 My first office was a small room in a shared house with Ross and 3 of our friends, which was far from ideal.

-With the help of a Princes Trust Loan and a cobbled-together business plan, (not to mention a lot of late nights, cups of tea & sheer bloodymindedness), the orders started to flood in – as well as my understanding of how to make a design-led product work commercially.
+With the help of a Princes Trust Loan and a cobbled-together business plan, (not to mention a lot of late nights, cups of tea & sheer bloodymindedness), the orders started to trickle in – as well as my understanding of how to make a design-led product work commercially.

 Soon the small office became a rickety loft room in Ross & i’s first little terrace house.
 A Henry Award for Most Promising Young Designer followed in 2008, and it soon became clear the loft was simply too small (and illegal) – so after some searching i settled on our 2nd office location: The Old Baptist Chapel, Huncote, Leicestershire.

 The Chapel became our spiritual home (literally) and with this solid base, i employed our first collection of staff members to help steady the good ship Darrington.